 This was illustrated beautifully by a mom in our Ask the Chicks forum who shared with us an all-too-familiar experience that resonated deeply with everyone who read it.
 Her message is simple, important, and worthy of being read any day of the week.

-“You know sometimes you just need to take a deep breath and say to yourself “I’ll just have to be 15 mins late”
+You know sometimes you just need to take a deep breath and say to yourself, “I’ll just have to be 15 minutes late.”

-So what I learned was sometimes Monday mornings you just need to take a deep breath and be 15 mins late.
+So what I learned was sometimes Monday mornings you just need to take a deep breath and be 15 minutes late.

-A special thanks to Sarah J. for sharing her message with us, and allowing us to publish it here.
+A special thanks to Sarah J. for sharing her message with us and allowing us to publish it here.